victornguyen/tops/README.md

 ## Roadmap / wishlist
 - Skeleton screens during loading to increased perceived speed
-- Error state when data fetch fails (the hook catches a failed fetch and returns an `isError` value, just need to setup UI for it)
 - Ensure the size filter is accessible
 - E2E component testing